gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-i/index.md

 This is a more readable version of the `index.android.bundle` file compared to the one of version `2.3.1` but not by much.
 But it's still better than nothing.

-What this means is that we have a base to reverse engineer the API used by the application.
+What this means is that we now have a base to reverse engineer the API used by the application.

 # Reversing the API

+# Putting together a library

+# Conclusion